Kay Bannerman

 Kay Bannerman (11 October 1919 – 31 March 1991) was a British actress and screenwriter.

 Biography

 Kay Bannerman was born on 11 October 1919 in Hove, Sussex, England.
 She was the daughter of Captain Robert George Bannerman and Chicot Mowat.
 Bannerman grew up in Scotland and France.
 Bannerman trained in the Royal Academy of Dramatic Art.
 Bannerman performed on stage.
 She married Nikita Bruce, but they divorced in 1945.
 Bannerman then went on to marry Harold Brooke.
 Together they wrote a number of screenplays, the best known of which was All for Mary.
 Some of her plays were adapted for the screen.

-Bannerman had two daughters with Brooke.
-Celia, one of their daughters, went on to become an actress.
+Bannerman had two daughters with Brooke, Theresa and Vicky.
 She died 31 March 1991 in Marbella, Spain.